cristabraun/LighterHealth/replit.md

 ### Mobile-First Navigation

-Bottom tab bar navigation with 4 primary sections (Home, Track, Experiments, Progress), fixed to viewport bottom with backdrop blur effect.
+Bottom tab bar navigation with 5 primary sections (Home, Learn, Track, Experiments, Progress), fixed to viewport bottom with backdrop blur effect.
+The Learn tab was added to provide users with educational context about metabolic health before they begin tracking.

 ## External Dependencies